decaporg/decap-cms/website/content/docs/configuration-options.md

 ### `editor`

-This setting changes options for the editor view of the collection.
+This setting changes options for the editor view of a collection or a file inside a files collection.
 It has one option so far:

-* `preview`: set to `false` to disable the preview pane for this collection; defaults to `true`
+* `preview`: set to `false` to disable the preview pane for this collection or file; defaults to `true`

 **Example:**